-Provided you practice good technique, swimming is an extremely forgiving form of exercise, says Joel Stager, Ph.D., director of the Counsilman Center for the Science of Swimming at Indiana University.
+Provided you practice good technique, swimming is an extremely forgiving form of exercise, says Joel Stager, Ph.D., director of the Indiana University Counsilman Center for the Science of Swimming.
 “Working out in water is largely non-impact,” he says.
-“There isn’t nearly as much pounding or wear and tear on the joints as there is in running.”
+“There isn’t nearly as much wear and tear on the joints as there is in running.”

 For some people, such joint-friendliness can mean the difference between staying active and hardly moving at all.
-Patients with severe arthritis, congestive heart disease, or morbid obesity may find even slow walking too painful or difficult.
+Older adults with arthritis, heart disease, prior injuries, or extra weight may find even slow walking too painful or difficult.
 Not so in your local swimming hole, thanks to the buoyancy of water.

-You don’t need to be Michael Phelps or Katie Ledecky to get a big boost from exercising in the water.
+You don’t need to be Michael Phelps or Katie Ledecky to get a big boost from water exercise.
 In fact, you don’t even need to swim.

-Of course, if you want to venture beyond water aerobics, actual swimming provides plenty of benefits, too, and in some cases an astonishing level of physiological upgrade.
-U.S. Masters Swimming is a nationwide community of nearly 60,000 adults committed to swimming for fun and fitness.
-You don’t have to compete, but a good number of these swimmers race in age groups that range in five-year increments from 19 to 24 all the way to 100 to 104.
+Of course, if you want to venture beyond water aerobics, actual swimming provides health benefits too, and in some cases an astonishing level of physiological upgrade.
+U.S. Masters Swimming is a nationwide community of nearly 65,000 adults committed to swimming for fun and fitness.
+You don’t have to compete, but a good number of these swimmers race in age groups that range from 18 to 24 all the way to 100 to 104.

 These competitive swimmers have attracted research interest because they appear to be trailblazers for optimal aging.
-A study from the University of Michigan School of Pharmacy, for instance, looked at hypertension in 1,346 masters swimmers compared to age- and gender-matched folks from the general population.
+A study from the University of Michigan College of Pharmacy, for instance, looked at hypertension in 1,346 Masters swimmers compared to age- and gender-matched folks from the general population.
 The swimmers, they found, were more than twice as likely to be free of high blood pressure as their landlubber peers.
-And the swimmers who did have high blood pressure did not need to take as much medication to keep it under control.

 In other work, Stager and his colleagues assessed biological markers of aging in 172 Masters swimmers attending a national competition.
 Though this number likely included some of the top adult athletes in the country, their health advantages over their peers in the general population were nevertheless eye-opening: